Deserrttoss/ox_inventory_redesigned/README.md

 # ox_inventory_redesigned
-Redesigned ox_inventory TROR Style

-Simple Redesign for Ox Inventory
+Simple Redesign for Ox Inventory Inspired by: TROR

 With love YM Development